 - An application letter from the candidate explaining their reasons for choosing an alternate route programme along with reasons for not participating in a standard programme.
 This must also confirm understanding the requirements for an alternate programme as detailed in section 5.3.2 of the Policies and Procedures. - In particular, the candidate must acknowledge the prerequisite requirements as defined in section 5.2 and the supervision requirements 5.3.2. indicating that the candidate will be spending the equivalent of at least 60% of 3 years working in the relevant specialty of zoological medicine under direct supervision of a Diplomate of the ECZM in that specialty.
-This equates to a minimum of 84 weeks (or equivalent) of direct supervision which must be completed over a period of greater than 3 years and less than six years. - An academic curriculum vitae of the candidate, including their graduate degree. - Detailed programme structure of the alternate programme, including the name of the proposed supervisor (s) and training centre(s).
+This equates to a minimum of 84 weeks (or equivalent) of direct supervision which must be completed over a period of greater than 3 years and less than six years. - The Application Form (found on the ECZM homepage under "QUICKLINKS How to... become a resident") - An academic curriculum vitae of the candidate, including their graduate degree. - Detailed programme structure of the alternate programme, including the name of the proposed supervisor (s) and training centre(s).
 Where multiple Diplomates are involved in supervision, ONE Diplomate must be designated as the responsible supervisor of the alternate programme. - A letter of support from the supervisor of the alternate programme and confirmation of their participation.
-This letter must also include specific indication of the section of the candidate's curriculum vitae that fulfills the prerequisites of specialty training as defined in section 5.2. - 5.8.3.
-Once the registrations and training centres (and programme approval for alternate programmes) have been assessed by the Education and Residency Committee a decision will be communicated to the supervisor (in the case of standard residencies) or resident and supervisor (in the case of alternate programmes).
-If the registration is approved, the programme may begin as planned, ensuring the Education and Residency Committee are notified of the start date.
+This letter must also include specific indication of the section of the candidate's curriculum vitae that fulfils the prerequisites of specialty training as defined in section 5.2. - 5.8.3.
+Once the registrations and training centres (and programme approval for alternateprogrammes) have been assessed by the Education and Residency Committee a decision will be communicated to the supervisor (in the case of standard residencies) or resident and supervisor (in the case of alternate programmes).
+If the registration is approved, the programme may begin as planned, ensuring the Education and Residency Committee are notified of the start date and the candidate has registered on the ECZM homepage.
 If the application is not approved, areas for change will be suggested and the programme will be reassessed.